-The ENGINE IGNITION SWITCH is located on the engine control panel on the driver's side of the semitrailer.
-Use the key to start and stop the Hydraulic Power Supply Engine (See Figure 3-13.)
-This switch has three positions:
+The Engine Ignition Switch (See Figure 3-13) is located on the engine control panel on the driver's side of the semitrailer.
+Use the key to start and stop the Hydraulic Power Supply Engine.
+The Engine Ignition switch has three positions (See Table 3-6.)

-OFF In this position, the power package engine does not run.
+ENGINE IGNITION SWITCH OFF In this position, the power package engine does not run.
 The key can only be inserted or removed from this position.
 RUN In this position, the engine runs without activating the starter.
 START In this position, the starter cranks the power package engine, to start it.
 After the engine is started, release the key to the RUN position.